temilaj/react-webpack-starter/README.md

 A boiler plate for creating react applications bundled by webpack

 ## Setting up
 To run this project, you’ll need to install the latest version of [node](https://nodejs.org/en/).
-You'll also need a global installation of webpack and the webpack development server
+You'll also need a global installation of [webpack](https://webpack.js.org/ )and the [webpack development server](https://webpack.js.org/configuration/dev-server/).

 ```
 npm i -g webpack webpack-dev-server